antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 To guarantee the quality of communication between your local site and your SAP infrastructure hosted at OVHcloud, we recommend using OVHcloud Connect.
 This solution provides you with a secure and high-performance link between your offices and OVHcloud.
 To get more information, please refer to the [OVHcloud Connect documentation](https://www.ovhcloud.com/it/network/ovhcloud-connect/).

-Instead of using OVHcloud Connect, a point-to-point VPN can also be deployed with NSX Edge.
-To learn how to configure an NSX Edge Gateway VPN with OVHcloud, please refer to [our documentation](/pages/cloud/private-cloud/nsx_configurer_un_vpn_via_une_gateway_edge).
+Instead of using OVHcloud Connect, a point-to-point VPN can also be deployed with NSX.
+To learn how to configure a NSX Gateway VPN with OVHcloud, please refer to [our documentation](/pages/cloud/private-cloud/nsx-12-configure-ipsec).

-A prerequisite for updating your servers and for SAP Support access is to configure an Additional IP.
-A public IP subnet will be used as outbound link on your NSX Edge.
-Find more information in the [Additional IP documentation](/pages/platform/network-services/additional-ip-buy).

 ### SAP HANA database

 The SAP HANA database is hosted on a dedicated server of the SAP HANA on Bare Metal server range (references HGR-SAP-1/2/3).
-To know how to deploy a SAP HANA database on an OVHcloud dedicated server, please refer to [our documentation](/pages/cloud/sap/install-sap-hana-sles).
+To know how to deploy a SAP HANA database on an OVHcloud dedicated server, we advise you to refer to [our documentation](/pages/cloud/sap/install-sap-hana-sles).

 To ensure the recovery of the SAP HANA configuration (INI files), we suggest to set the value `true` for the parameter `include_configuration_backup`.
 This parameter enables the backup of all settings stored in INI files during the data backup of the SAP HANA database.

 Deploying a SAP HANA database on a dedicated server offers a [cost-effective infrastructure](https://www.ovhcloud.com/it/bare-metal/uc-sap-hana/) that meets compliance and regulatory requirements.

 In order to reduce the RPO and the RTO in a single OVHcloud location, you can add another SAP HANA database on a second dedicated server and configure SAP HANA System Replication between these databases.
-Please refer to the SAP official documentation available on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/86267e1ed56940bb8e4a45557cee0e43.html?locale=en-US).
+To discover the replication modes supported by SAP HANA, please refer to the official SAP documentation available on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/86267e1ed56940bb8e4a45557cee0e43.html?locale=en-US).
 In this context, you could use a replication SYNC mode.

 This architecture prevents outages caused by hardware incidents on your SAP HANA database hosted in a single OVHcloud location.